1444 Review of Reissue Oath/Declaration [R-11.2013]

 - (1) by reason of a defective specification or drawing, or

-- (B) A statement of at least one error which is relied upon to support the reissue application, i.e., which provides a basis for the reissue;
+- (B) A statement of at least one error which is relied upon to support the reissue application, i.e., as the basis for the reissue.

-MPEP § 1414 contains a discussion of each of the above elements (i.e., requirements of a reissue oath/declaration).
-The examiner should carefully review the reissue oath/declaration in conjunction with that discussion, in order to ensure that each element is provided in the oath/declaration.
+The examiner should carefully review the reissue oath/declaration in conjunction with the discussion in MPEP §§ 1414 et seq. in order to ensure that each element is provided in the oath/declaration.
 If the examiner’s review of the oath/declaration reveals a lack of compliance with any of the requirements of 37 CFR 1.175, a rejection of all the claims under 35 U.S.C.
 251 should be made on the basis that the reissue oath/declaration is insufficient.

 In preparing an Office action, the examiner should use form paragraphs 14.01 through 14.01.04 to state the objection(s) to the oath/declaration, i.e., the defects in the oath/declaration.
 These form paragraphs are reproduced in MPEP § 1414.
 The examiner should then use form paragraph 14.14 to reject the claims under 35 U.S.C.
 251, based upon the improper oath/declaration.